TX-spatial/SciPy2020_Poster.github.io/README.md

 ## Data

 The road network data is obtained from [TIGER/Line Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2019&layergroup=Roads) for the selected counties of the state of Texas.
 The data sets can be also fetched directly from the [Census FTP](https://www2.census.gov/geo/tiger/TIGER2019/ROADS/) by using the [county FIPS number](https://tx.postcodebase.com/state_county).
 If you prefer to fetch multiple county road datasets you may use [census_fetcher.py](https://gist.github.com/flibbertigibbet/8092460) by Kathryn Killebrew.
 In this study we decided to use TIGER/Line datasets instead of other open source data such as [OpenStreetMap](https://download.geofabrik.de/index.html) due to better rural area coverage provided by the former source.
-While volunteers work on

 ## Analysis